JakeRoggenbuck/hackdavis-2024/README.md

 Use a driver facing camera and OpenCV to detect if the driver is awake and paying attention to the road

 ### Blind Spot Detection
 Use PyTorch and Intel Developer Cloud Notebook to detect pedestrians walking infront and next to the car and alert the driver if they get too close.
-We were able to use **Intel's ipex, PyTorch plugin, and bfloat16 to reduce the training time by 4 entire minutes.**
+We were able to use **Intel's ipex, PyTorch plugin, and bfloat16 to reduce the training time by 4 entire minutes.** We used ipex from Intel AI and the Intel PyTorch plugin to leverage Intel AMX.

 Optimization Experiment: